dartoos-dev/eo_color/README.md

 - shades of grey darker than the primary shade: `Grey.bitDarker()`, `Grey.darker()`, `Grey.dark()`, or `Grey.veryDark()` for the darkest shade.

-With the exception of black and white, the same command patterns (lighter, lighter, darker, etc.) also apply to the other colors.
+With the exception of black and white, the same command patterns (light, lighter, dark, veryDark, etc.) also apply to the other colors.

 ## Getting Started